hammertimedk/InstaPreview/README.md

 Preview can be dismissed by clicking the Dismiss Preview button in the top right corner growl.
 Keyboard hotkeys are somewhat supported*:

-* Hold Left Alt to show the preview, release it to return to edit mode
+* Double press Ctrl to show the preview, double press again to return to edit mode
- - I'm considering changing this to double-tap Left Alt to show and dismiss the preview

 * When showing the Preview, Esc works as a panic button.
 Please note that this closes the Add Block window as well.

-*Keypresses are sometimes eaten by blocks.
+*Hotkey events are sometimes eaten by blocks.
 Previewing using keypress while editing a regular content block will not work, for example, as tinyMCE is embedded in an iFrame and the keypress doesn't bubble up to the host document.

 Background
 ============